 |---|---|---|---|

-The Epic Egg has a smaller confirmed pool of just three pets, but the odds are heavily shifted toward the rare end.
-Deer is the most common hatch at 60 percent, Bee at 9 percent, and Unicorn at 30 percent rounds out the confirmed pool.
-The total of 99 percent suggests the pool is essentially complete, with the missing 1 percent likely rounding error or an unreported filler pet.
+The Epic Egg has a smaller confirmed pool of five entries, but the odds are heavily shifted toward the rare end.
+Deer is the most common hatch at 60 percent, Unicorn at 30 percent, Bee at 9 percent, Bear at 9 percent, and a Big Bee at 1 percent rounds out the confirmed pool.
+The total exceeds 100% because some entries are variant rolls rather than exclusive pool shares, so treat the math with caution.
+The source of the Epic Egg is still TBA as of July 2026.

 | Pet | Rarity | Hatch % | Verified? |